 After moving to Los Angeles to produce for an Australian science program called Beyond 2000, Shawn went on to write and produce nature documentaries for Discovery Channel and The Learning Channel including Earth’s Fury, Storm Warning and The Top 10 Environmental Disasters.
 When she chose to leave the workforce and start a family, she created her own company called Dutch Touch Art, designing and commissioning a series of hand-painted oils for the design industry, based on the Netherland’s Golden Age and their iconic depictions of nature in the wild.
 Most recently, Shawn served as Chair of a non-profit organization called Friends of Wonderland (FOW), which raises more than $600K annually for Wonderland Elementary School in Laurel Canyon.
 FOW provides the enrichment programs no longer funded by Los Angeles Unified School District (LAUSD) including PE, library, music and art.

-is a wildlife educator and advocate.
-He presents to the public on topics such as the California Grizzly and leads nature hikes for children in the San Gabriel Mountains.
-Andrew also provides behavioral enrichment for mountain lions at a local sanctuary, and his wildlife photography has been featured in Wild Planet Magazine.
+Andrew Lasken is a wildlife educator and advocate.
+He presents to the public on topics such as L.A.'s biodiversity, habitat connectivity, secondary poisoning from rodenticide, and the California Grizzly.
+Andrew also leads nature hikes for children in the San Gabriel Mountains and has volunteered at a local wildlife sanctuary, where he provided behavioral enrichment for mountain lions.
+Andrew is an enthusiastic wildlife photograper, and his photos have been featured in Wild Planet Magazine.

 is a writer, editor, marketing consultant and wildlife advocate.